Fraser Rise

 Fraser Rise has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 60 projects likely impacting the area.
-Notable projects include Wiyal Primary School, Clara Place, Plumpton Active Open Space, and Taylors Hill West Precinct Structure Plan.
-The following list details those most relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 60 such projects that could potentially influence this area.
+Notable among these are Wiyal Primary School, Clara Place, Plumpton Active Open Space, and Taylors Hill West Precinct Structure Plan.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.